sfu-ireceptor/turnkey-service-php/README.md

 # iReceptor Turnkey

-Create an [AIRR-seq data](https://www.nature.com/articles/ni.3873) repository within minutes.
+Create an [AIRR Data Commons](https://docs.airr-community.org/en/latest/api/adc.html#datacommons) repository within minutes.

 For more background information, go to the [iReceptor Turnkey section](http://www.ireceptor.org/repositories#turnkey) of the iReceptor website.
 The remainder of this document only provides technical details and the installation procedure.

 ## What is the iReceptor Turnkey?
 - a database
 - scripts to load your data into the database
-- a web service exposing the database using the [AIRR Data Commons API](https://docs.airr-community.org/en/latest/api/adc_api.html), allowing immediate integration into the [AIRR Data Commons](https://docs.airr-community.org/en/latest/api/adc.html#datacommons).
+- a web service exposing the database using the [AIRR Data Commons API](https://docs.airr-community.org/en/latest/api/adc_api.html)

 These components live in Docker containers.
 This makes the installation quick and future updates easy.
 For more details, see [How it works](doc/how_it_works.md).